byterubpay/byterub-site/_posts/2017-07-02-logs-for-the-Community-meeting-held-on-2017-07-02.md

 **\<floam412>** cryptochangement, agreed
 **\<rehrar>** cryptochangement: shoot me a message, what doesn't work well?
 **\<quickbasic>** Works okay on Chrome and Firefox mobile for me.
-**\<sgp>** ByteRub has a Facebook and a Twitter page. https://www.facebook.com/monerocurrency/ & https://twitter.com/monerocurrency
+**\<sgp>** ByteRub has a Facebook and a Twitter page. https://www.facebook.com/byterubcurrency/ & https://twitter.com/byterubcurrency
 **\<sgp>** They publish some great content overall, but I want to focus today on the background image for these sites.
 It’s basically just a web and explains nothing specific to ByteRub.
-**\<sgp>** For anyone interested in a simple task, try making a simple background image and submit it to /r/ByteRubCommunity or monero-community.
+**\<sgp>** For anyone interested in a simple task, try making a simple background image and submit it to /r/ByteRubCommunity or byterub-community.
 **\<sgp>** We will have further discussion about how these social sites can be used in the future, so if anyone is interested in how social media can be used to make ByteRub conversations more effective, please let any of the moderators (or create a post for the entire community to see) after the meeting.
 **\<floam412>** maybe it was because I was using the default safari, but it came up in two small columns
 **\<floam412>** the text that is